valentjn/vscode-ltex/pages/index.md

 # License, v.
 2.0.
 If a copy of the MPL was not distributed with this
 # file, You can obtain one at https://mozilla.org/MPL/2.0/.

-title: "LTeX – LanguageTool Grammar/Spell Checking for Visual Studio Code with LaTeX Support"
+title: "LTeX – Grammar/Spell Checker for VS Code with LanguageTool and LaTeX Support"
 permalink: "/index.html"
 sidebar: "sidebar"
 toc: false